onflow/wallet-extension-example/docs/index.md

 There are 3 key scripts that FCL relies on to allow message passing between the extension and the dapp.
 The global separation of context created by Chrome between the two and the availability of Chrome APIs within those contexts require these scripts to be setup in a particular sequence so that the communication channels needed by FCL's EXT/RPC service method will work.

 The following is an overview of these scripts and the functionality they need to support FCL:
-- `background.js`: Used to launch the extension if selected by the user from Discovery via `chrome.windows.create`.
+- `background.js`: Used to launch the extension with `chrome.windows.create` if selected by the user from Discovery or set directly via `fcl.config.discovery.wallet`
-- `content.js`: Used to proxy messages between the dapp to the extension via `chrome.runtime.sendMessage` and send the id of the chrome extension to `script.js` right after it's injected.
+- `content.js`: Used to proxy messages between the dapp to the extension via `chrome.runtime.sendMessage`.
-- `script.js`: Injected by `content.js` into the dapp and waits for the id of the chrome extension to build the authn service and allow Discovery to launch the extension.
+- `script.js`: Injected by `content.js` into the brower page shared with the dapp.
+Adds the extension `authn` service to `window.fcl_extensions` list on load.
+This allows FCL to confirm installation and send extension details to Discovery or launch as default wallet.

 ![FCL Authz Sequence Diagram](img/ext-rpc-message-passing.png)
 <details>